danielperna84/custom_homematic/README.md

 ### `homematicip_local.fetch_system_variables`

-Service to fetch system variables on demand from backend independent from default 30s schedule.
+action to fetch system variables on demand from backend independent from default 30s schedule.
-Using this service too often could have a negative effect on the stability of your backend.
+Using this action too often could have a negative effect on the stability of your backend.

 ### `homematicip_local.force_device_availability`

 Reactivate a device in Home Assistant that has been made unavailable by an UNREACH event from CCU.
-This service will only override the availability status of a device and all its dependent entities.
+This action will only override the availability status of a device and all its dependent entities.
 There is no communication to the backend to enforce a reactivation!

 This is not a solution for communication problems with homematic devices.
 Use this only to reactivate devices with flaky communication to gain control again.